paritytech/scripts/dockerfiles/cachepot-ci/README.md

-# sccache-ci
+# cachepot-ci

 Docker image based on our base CI image `<base-ci:latest>`.

-Used to build and test sccache.
+Used to build and test cachepot.

 ## Dependencies and Tools